All About TITLE I

 Do Private Schools also receive Title 1 Assistance?

 Federal regulations require that districts provide access to academic support services in private schools that qualify to receive Title 1 funds.
 Assistance is limited to remedial reading and/or mathematics tutorial services that support the regular instructional program for certain students in qualifying private schools.
-As required by federal law, these students must (1) be experiencing significant difficulty in reading and/or mathematics in their regular classes and (2) live in a neighborhood that is served by a public school that is an identified Title 1 school.
-Call (386) 755-8033 for further information about this program.
+As required by federal law, these students must (1) be experiencing significant difficulty in reading and/or mathematics in their regular classes and (2) live in a neighborhood that is served by a public school that is an identified Title 1 school and (3) qualify on the basis of family income.
+Call (386) 758 - 4912 for further information about this program.

 Title 1 - Program Purposes

-Title 1 Programs (Part A of PL 107-334 of the No Child Left Behind Act of 2001), provide funds to districts in order to assist schools with the highest levels of economically disadvantaged youngsters to:
+Title 1 Programs (Part A of PL 114-95 of the Every Student Succeeds Act of 2015, provide funds to districts in order to assist schools with the highest levels of economically disadvantaged youngsters to:

-- improve in student achievement for all participating children,
+- improve student achievement for all participating children,

 - improve staff development and

 In accordance with federal law, funds are allocated directly to schools to work toward these three goals.
-In this district, all schools falling above 56% of their K-12 membership eligible for a free or reduced price meal receive funds.
-Funds are allocated on a per qualifying child (child with free or reduced price meal status) basis.
+In this district, all schools falling above 58% of their K-12 membership eligible for a free or reduced-price meal receive funds.
+Funds are allocated on a per qualifying child (child with free or reduced-price meal status) basis.
 Federal law requires that a district not use Title 1 funds to offset expenses to a Title 1 school that would normally be paid by other sources if Title 1 funds were not available.

 Program Design/Operation and Assessment